saibotsivad/ragu/README.md

 > Note: Ragu has no opinions baked in here: if you don't provide this function, the property given to the renderer will be `undefined`!

 Here's an example of a merging function that you might be likely to use.

-In this example, the `site.js` is **not** a Ragu feature.
-Although it is a common organizational strategy to move constant properties out to other files, Ragu **does not** auto-magically pull in data files, like you might see in `_data/site.yaml` for Jekyll or others.
+> Note: In this example, the `site.js` file is **not** a Ragu feature.
+Although it is a wise organizational strategy to move constant properties out to other files, Ragu **does not** auto-magically pull in data files, like you might see in `_data/site.yaml` for Jekyll or others.

 ```js
 // site.js